albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 SOLUTION?
 You need to keep the state externally or maybe internally…???

 Internally you can easily face issues, such as out of memory headaches and keeping the state in distributed nodes, all can be challenging.
-Vertical scalability is actually available in DataFlow Prime, but let's explore other options.
+Vertical scalability is actually available in Dataflow Prime, but let's explore other options.

-Externally you have some databases widely used in the distributed world like Cassandra, HBase (BigTable), Cache (Redis, Memorystore), In Memory Data Grid (IMDG Hazelcast), etc… Each of them have different pros and cons (not the purpose of this post), but the main drawback on the cloud, I am sure you can guess: COST.
+Externally you have some databases widely used in the distributed world like Cassandra, HBase (Bigtable), Cache (Redis, Memorystore), In Memory Data Grid (IMDG Hazelcast), etc… Each of them have different pros and cons (not the purpose of this post), but the main drawback on the cloud is, I am sure you can guess: COST.
 Furthermore, if you need to deploy Regional or Multi-Regional instances this cost will proportionally increase.

 Some of you may be familiar with mapWithState in SparkStreaming (https://www.databricks.com/blog/2016/02/01/faster-stateful-stream-processing-in-apache-spark-streaming.html), keeping the state of elements among windows.
-Apache Beam has also a really cool and more powerful pattern https://beam.apache.org/blog/timely-processing/ called State and Timer (S & T) widely used in the industry and with some interesting underlying infrastructure when using the DataFlow runner.
+Apache Beam has also a really cool and more powerful pattern https://beam.apache.org/blog/timely-processing/ called State and Timer (S & T) widely used in the industry and with some interesting underlying infrastructure when using the Dataflow runner.
 I would encourage you to go through some of the Beam Summit talks in the last section to figure it out.